 The remainder of this paper and the following experiments will use the narrow scope of fluency.
 This choice accounts for spontaneous and read speech in the training and testing data since the narrow scope also measures certain aspects of fluency in non-spontaneous speech.
-Experiment 1 will also include transcription-based features in some instances, which includes assessing a broader version of fluency more suited to exclusively spontaneous speech.
-However, this is merely to be used as a baseline to check whether non-transcription features are sufficiently predictive.
+Experiment 1 will also include "features based on properties of the speech file's transcription in some instances, which involves assessing a broader version of fluency more suited to exclusively spontaneous speech.
+However, this is merely to be used as a baseline to check whether purely speech-based features are sufficiently predictive.
+1